codarrenvelvindron/codarren.github.io/_drafts/Importing_smartphone_ICTA_type_approval_Mauritius.md

 There is a notice that tells you to make sure that you are not importing jamming equipment, military communication equipment, etc..

-Be sure to read the prohibited list too.
+Be sure to read the prohibited list carefully.